We're happy to have you on board!

-5. Keep humidity in by placing your basil in a specialized plastic starting container with a plastic dome.
-Or, you could also use a shallow pan and a bit of plastic wrap for a quick and inexpensive seed starting solution.
+Keep humidity in by placing your basil in a specialized plastic starting container with a plastic dome.
+You could also use a shallow pan and a bit of plastic wrap for a quick and inexpensive seed starting solution.

-7. Basil seedlings emerge in 7 to 10 days.
-At that point, remove the plastic dome or plastic wrap, and place the pot in a sunny windowsill.
+Once seedings have emerged, remove the plastic dome or plastic wrap and place the pot in a sunny windowsill.
 Keep soil moist with frequent misting.
 Once true leaves appear, select the strongest seedling in each pot as your main basil seedling.
 You can simply pinch the other seedlings off to remove them without disturbing the roots.

 Whether you purchased basil seedlings at your local garden center or started them indoors, once the weather consistently reaches 70 degrees, it's time to move your plants into your herb, vegetable or flower gardens.